sharmaeklavya2/blog-source/content/posts/customize-macos.md

 These files' names start with a dot (`.`).
 Common examples are `.zshrc`, `.vimrc` and `.gitconfig`.

-I have put all my dotfiles in a Github repository at [`sharmaeklavya2/dotfiles`](https://github.com/sharmaeklavya2/dotfiles).
+I have put all my dotfiles in a GitHub repository at [`sharmaeklavya2/dotfiles`](https://github.com/sharmaeklavya2/dotfiles).
 You can find detailed instructions for setting them up in the repository's readme.
 Here is a brief version: